MuhammadAftabAslam/Canvas-Whiteboard/README.md

  Create Virtual device for emulator using ADB

  Below are the commands for initializing ionic project.
- These are commands must use with sudo
+ These commands must be use without sudo

  Run application on emulator :
     ionic emulate android